ahmaazouzi/cs-topics/systems/virtualMemory.md

 - These capabilities are provided by a combination of OS software, address translation hardware in the MMU and an important data structure stored in physical memory called **page table**.
 Page table maps virtual pages to physical pages.
 The address translation hardware reads the page table each time it translates a virtual address to a physical address.
 The OS is responsible for maintaining the contents of the page table and moving pages between the DRAM and disk.
 - The following image shows the organization of the page table and how it works:
 ![Page table](img/pageTable.png)
 - A page table is an array of **page table entries (PTEs)**.
-Each page in the virtual address space has a PTE at a flexible offset in the page table.
+Each page in the virtual address space has a PTE at a fixed offset in the page table.
 We assume that each PTE consists of two parts, a *valid bit* and an *n*-bit address field.
 The valid bit indicates whether a virtual page is currently cached in DRAM.
 If the valid bit is set (has value 1), the address field indicates the start of the physical page where the virtual page is cached.
 If the valid bit is not set and the address field is NULL, then the virtual page has not been allocated.
 If the valid bit is not set and there is an address, then that address points to the start of the uncached virtual page on disk.
 - To reiterate, any virtual page can be placed in any physical page because DRAM cache is fully associative.

 ### Page Hits: